 Ben and Maytee Fisch College of Pharmacy

-For students applying for fall 2018, the following must be completed by the deadlines listed:
+For students applying for enrollment Fall 2023, the following must be completed by the deadlines listed:

 PharmCAS Regular Decision

 May 31, 2023 UNLESS otherwise approved by the college